 Yes, I wanted to be an inventor and I am an inventor!
 It’s sort of amazing.

-It is!
-And I think this is the only way people really can make amazing things when they’ve got this kind of passion for what they do!
+I think this is the only way people really can make amazing things when they’ve got a lot of passion for their thing…

 It’s incredible, isn’t it?
 And we are now into plenty of other markets with the company, such as Australia, Europe, Japan, India, America and Thailand… with distributors and retailers… it’s just insane, it’s absolutely amazing.

-How did you realise that you didn’t want to be just a regular employee and that you wanted to work for yourself and for your business?
+How did you realise that you didn’t want to be just a regular employee and that you wanted to start your own business?

 What is the main thing you have learned from this experience with Lord Sugar?